 This project had 2 purposes: to learn about procedural content generation and how to apply design patterns into games.
-We decided to give ourselves an extra challenge by trying to combine 2 courses into 1 project.
 The goal was to create robots that could “learn” how to navigate a static obstacle course through genetic algorithms.

 Each robot always has 5 thrusters available.
 Each thruster can move the robot in another direction based on these attributes:

 - How long it will be active for

 - At which angle to propel the robot

 Initially these attributes will be completely random, but through evolution via the genetic algorithm, the robots will “learn” which thrusters to use in order to reach the target.
 Every robot will then get a score based on the following questions:

 - How close did I get to the target if I didn’t reach it?

 - Did I fly into a big meteor?

 - How many small meteors did I fly into?